For prizing and awards, the following age categories apply:

 Prizes are awarded for the top male and female, Open and Masters, Marathon and Half Marathon athletes, as well as an incentive for breaking the course record.
 Some elite athletes will be given the opportunity to share their unique stories with the local media.

 Athletes with racing wheelchairs are permitted in all of our events.
-For the marathon, half marathon and 8K Road Race, athletes may start 5 minutes before the main starts.
+For the marathon, half marathon and 8K Turkey Trot, athletes may start 5 minutes before the main starts.
 See details on the Start Time page.

 Hand-cycles are absolutely prohibited.
 Please indicate that you are a wheelchair athlete when you register.